csh589/pages-visualization/OverallVisualization/README.md

 ##Result

-Limited by the RAM, this visualization read only a part of the images in raw data (200 images).<br><br>
+Limited by the RAM, this visualization read only a part of the images in raw data (200 images).
+Further, we can add vtkRendererInteraction class in the program and change the setting of the interact style to achieve a better display.<br><br>
 ![image](https://github.com/csh589/pages-visualization/raw/master/Result-Pictures/Overall-1.png)
 ![image](https://github.com/csh589/pages-visualization/raw/master/Result-Pictures/Overall-2.png)
 ![image](https://github.com/csh589/pages-visualization/raw/master/Result-Pictures/Overall-3.png)